Cambodian Civil War: Revolt in Battambang

 The prince then found himself in a political dilemma.
 To maintain the balance against the rising tide of the conservatives, he named the leaders of the very group he had been oppressing as members of a "counter-government" that was meant to monitor and criticize Lon Nol's administration.
 One of Lon Nol's first priorities was to fix the ailing economy by halting the illegal sale of rice to the communists.
 Soldiers were dispatched to the rice-growing areas to forcibly collect the harvests at gunpoint, and they paid only the low government price.
 There was widespread unrest, especially in rice-rich Battambang Province, an area long-noted for the presence of large landowners, great disparity in wealth, and where the communists still had some influence.

-On 11 March 1967, while Sihanouk was out of the country in France, a rebellion broke out in the area around Samlaut in Battambang, when enraged villagers attacked a tax collection brigade.
+On 2 April 1967, while Sihanouk was out of the country in France, a rebellion broke out in the area around Samlaut in Battambang, when enraged villagers attacked a tax collection brigade.
 With the probable encouragement of local communist cadres, the insurrection quickly spread throughout the whole region.
 Lon Nol, acting in the prince's absence (but with his approval), responded by declaring martial law.
 Hundreds of peasants were killed and whole villages were laid waste during the repression.
 After returning home in March, Sihanouk abandoned his centrist position and personally ordered the arrest of Khieu Samphan, Hou Yuon, and Hu Nim, the leaders of the "counter government", all of whom escaped into the northeast.

 Simultaneously, Sihanouk ordered the arrest of Chinese middlemen involved in the illegal rice trade, thereby raising government revenues and placating the conservatives.
 Lon Nol was forced to resign, and, in a typical move, the prince named new leftists to the government to balance the conservatives.
-The immediate crisis had passed, but it engendered two tragic consequences.
+The immediate crisis had passed, but it engendered two consequences.
 First, it drove thousands of new recruits into the arms of the hard-line maquis of the Cambodian Communist Party (which Sihanouk labelled the Khmers rouges ("Red Khmers")).
 Second, for the peasantry, the name of Lon Nol became associated with ruthless repression throughout Cambodia.